ICRI-Cities/pyot/README.md

 `connect` - An object containing all the parameters to pass into the `connect` method of the module specified by the parameter of the `paramslist` object to which this object is the child.
 Module-specific. [object]

 `init` - An object containing all the parameters to pass into the `init` method of the module specified by the parameter of the `paramslist` object to which this object is the child.
 Module-specific. [object]

+### pyotlib Package

+### Main Package

+These modules are all part of the pyotlib package proper.

+##### tree

+This module is responsible for managing the hierarchy; most likely users will not need to modify or use this module.

+##### channel

+This module provides a producer-consumer queue interface between the sensor reading thread (producer) and backend ending thread (consumer).
+Most likely, users will not need to modify or use this class.
+However, as it currently uses a Python Queue, users might want to improve this class to use something that can survive reboots; so long as the API for the channel is unchanged.

+##### printlib

+This module enables printing for and module.
+Users should use this module over calling Python's print natively.

+`Msg(string)` - Prints an informational message given by string.

+`Wrn(string)` - Prints a warning message given by string.

+`Err(string)` - Prints an error message given by string.
+Will also print the stacktrace iff `debug` is set.

+`Dbg(string)` - Prints a debug message given by string iff `debug` is set.

+#### classes Package

+These modules are part of the pyotlib.classes package.

+##### interface

+Contains several important base classes for port protocols.

+##### peripheral

+Contains several important base classes for creating peripherals.

+##### pin

+Contains the `Pins` class, which is used for keeping track of the physical pins used by a peripheral or endpoint.
+There should only be one `Pins` object per peripheral.

+`Pins(pinList)` - Creates a new `Pins` object, which manages a list of pins in the given list.
+Note that pins in the list should be integers.

+`Pins.assign(obj, pins)` - Assigns the pins in the `pins` list to the given object, usually an endpoint.
+This function is needed for calls to `Pins.request` to work correctly, and creates a reference to this `Pins` object as `obj.pins`. `pins` must be a subset of the pin list given to the constructor.

+`Pins.request(obj, pins)` - Marks the given pins in the list `pins` as being used.
+Returns `True` if successful or `False` is some of the requested pins are already in use.
+If `pins` is left out, all the pins assigned to the given object are requested.

+`Pins.getPins(obj)` - Returns a list of all the pins assigned to the given object.